 The processor is at the center of everything in your computer.
 It is the “brains” of the operation.
 And, in order to build a solid gaming computer in 2016, you’re going to need a quality CPU.
 While some games (like first person shooters) are heavily dependent on your graphics card, other games (like RTS’ and MMORPGs) have many more calculations that need to be carried out and therefore utilize your processor more.

 This should factor into your decision when looking for the best gaming CPU for your build.

 Another thing you’ll need to take into account is the total budget you’ve set for your build.
-You obviously don’t want to spend $300 on a processor when your total budget is $550, because you wouldn’t have very much money left over for other parts.
+You obviously don’t want to spend $300 on a processor if you’re building a $400 budget gaming PC, because you wouldn’t have very much money left over for other parts.

 In this post, we will take a look at the best CPUs for gaming in 2016.
 I’ve broken down the categories into four different tiers based on performance.
 While Tier 1 CPUs offer the most all-around performance, that doesn’t necessarily make them the best options if you are working with a budget.
 Even Tier 4 gaming processors are good options if you are playing non-demanding games and you have a low budget.

 For each Tier there are multiple CPUs listed and a few of those processors have a brief overview below.